News & Thinking

 What was the decision?

-The PSPLA accepted that employment investigations may not have been on parliament’s mind when the Act was passed, however, the work is “a relatively recent feature in the New Zealand market, and involves the type of work that parliament intended to be covered by the Act.”
+The PSPLA accepted that employment investigations may not have been on parliament’s mind when the Private Security Personnel and Private Investigators Act 2010 (the Act) was passed, however, the work is “a relatively recent feature in the New Zealand market … and involves the type of work that parliament intended to be covered by the Act.”

 The PSPLA concluded that C Limited, by carrying out the business of employment investigators with the steps outlined above, came within the definition of a private investigator.
 The directors did not have a licence to conduct private investigator work and did not fall within any of the exemptions and so were in breach of the Act.